sachmilan1/OntarioTechnicalSolutions/README.md

 ## Project Information

 FitLink is a Java Swing based application that combines an intricately designed UI along with a functional backend to provide users with an immersive workout experience!
-It lets you view a large catalogue of workouts and search for specific ones that best suit your
+It lets you view a large catalogue of workouts and search for specific ones that best suit your goals.
+You can filter your searches, add and delete workouts from your plan, and even view images and videos to properly help you practice the workout of your choice.
+FitLink is dedicated to helping you pursure your fitness goals